 - Shock: the presence of signs of shock at presentation confers a worse prognosis.

-- Prognosis is also worse with: liver disease, inpatient, continued bleeding after presentation, haematemesis, haematochezia and elevated blood urea.
+- Prognosis is also worse with liver disease, being an inpatient, continued bleeding after presentation, haematemesis, haematochezia and elevated blood urea .

 - Endoscopic findings: much work has been done on classifying and identifying endoscopic findings which correlate with high risk - for example: